abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 It’s my choice to be content with this—or not.*

-Our application of mindfulness and clear comprehension, *sati* and *sampajañña,* has a lot to do with recognizing that we have choices in how we react to the world around us and to our internal states of mind.
+Our application of mindfulness and clear comprehension, *sati* and *sampajañña*, has a lot to do with recognizing that we have choices in how we react to the world around us and to our internal states of mind.
-If we also apply the quality of wisdom or discernment, *paññā,* then we will choose the path of non-contention, of cultivating the capacity to attune.
+If we also apply the quality of wisdom or discernment, *paññā*, then we will choose the path of non-contention, of cultivating the capacity to attune.
 Even in the midst of the most difficult or challenging circumstances, we don’t have to dwell in aversion, we don’t have to